adrian527/courses-shop-front/readme.md

-# Front End for course shop.
+# Front End for course shop

 This is an boilerplate project, created without create-react-app just by using webpack config files.

+## Instalation

-For run this project please clone also backend repository and run bakcend project first, install dependencies and just run yarn start or npm start.
+Before running this project please clone also backend repository and run start backend first, install dependencies and just run yarn start or npm start.
-This app is running on localhost:3000.
+This app uses localhost:3000.

+## Credentials

 User account:
     L: User